ESTA provides 3 key services to the Victorian community and our Emergency Service Partners:

 Mobile Data Network (MDN)

-The MDN is a secure digital data system integrated with ESTA’s Call-taking and Dispatch (CTD) system.
+The MDN is a secure digital data system integrated with Triple Zero Victoria’s Call-taking and Dispatch (CTD) system.
 It enables the communication and transmission of essential dispatch information, status and location data for Ambulance Victoria resources, with an operational fleet of in-vehicle mobile data terminals, tablet devices and data-supported radio terminals across the greater Melbourne region.

 Emergency Alerting System (EAS)